This post contains affiliate links - using these links does not cost you anything but does wonders for us. Thank you for supporting Fairy Good Mommy!

 - You believe they’re causing lasting injuries to themselves

-- They’re showing signs of fatigue, are more irritable than normal, have a fever, or don’t have their normal appetite
+- They’re showing signs of fatigue or have sleep disruption, are more irritable than normal, have a fever, or don’t have their normal appetite

-Talk to your child’s doctor or therapist if they are still hitting themselves in the head after trying some strategies to help them get through their frustrations.
+Talk to your child’s doctor or therapist if their head banging habit after trying some strategies to help them get through their frustrations.
 If you have seen other signs of a problem in your toddler, your best bet is to get some help.

 After the typical once over they’ll ask questions about your child’s growth and development, then call in a specialist if they see any problems.